DaveHartburn/bamclone/Bamclone.md

 - PH.c    A horizontal painter tile of colour c
 - PV.c    A vertical painter tile of colour c

+In the levels directory, the files "levelList" is a simple list of level files in the order they should be played.
+Use this to construct the main game play.
+Supplying a level on the command line overrides this list and plays the game as a single level game.

 Classes and functions
 =====================